z19828519/Hackathon-Summer-2021/README.md

 2. Second place in each division: 0 + $50*(team size)
 1. Predictions will be scored based on mean square error, lower values are better.
+1. In order to claim your prize, you will need to fill out a post-competition survey.

-Winning teams will have the opportunity to present their solutions at a meeting of participants and faculty this fall.
+In addition, winning teams will have the opportunity to present their solutions at a meeting of participants and faculty this fall.
 <!-- [**Scoreboard**](https://rochester-biomedical-ds.github.io/Hackathon-Summer-2021/Leaderboard.html) -->